 Electronic mail correspondence

 Electronic mail correspondence sent via our website will be treated as a public record and will be retained as required by the Public Records Act 2002 (QLD).

-Your name and address details will not be added to a mailing list, nor will we disclose these details to third parties without your consent unless required by law.
+Your name and address details will not be added to a mailing list, nor will we disclose these details to third parties except in the circumstances described above.
 Electronic mail messages may be monitored by our support staff for system troubleshooting and maintenance purposes.
 Any illegal activities suggested in the content of either feedback or electronic mail will be forwarded to a law enforcement agency for investigation.

 The NHVR does not guarantee that its websites provides facilities for securely transmitting information across the internet.
 There may be risks with transmitting information over the internet.
 Where our website contains links to other websites not managed by the NHVR, the NHVR is not responsible for any privacy, security or content of these websites.